leonardosecchin/MDGP/README.md

 ## Scripts

-Scripts for reproducing the tests reported in the references are available in the `scripts` directory.
+Scripts for reproducing the tests reported in the references are available in the `scripts` folder.
 Note that the packages required by these scripts are not necessarily included among the dependencies of the MDGP package, and therefore must be installed manually.
 In addition, `python3` and dependencies required by the Python parser (e.g. `MDAnalysis`) must also be installed.

 ## Funding

-This research was supported by the São Paulo Research Foundation (FAPESP) (grant 2024/12967-8) and the National Council for Scientific and Technological Development (CNPq) (grant 302520/2025-2), Brazil.
+This research was partially supported by the São Paulo Research Foundation (FAPESP) (grant 2024/12967-8) and the National Council for Scientific and Technological Development (CNPq) (grant 302520/2025-2), Brazil.

 ## How to cite